History of books: Reading for the blind

 A 15th-century incunable.
 Notice the blind-tooled cover, corner bosses, and clasps.

-Braille is a system of reading and writing through the use of the finger tips.
+Braille is a system of reading and writing through the use of the fingertips.
 Braille was developed as a system of efficient communication for blind and partially blind alike.
 The system consists of sixty-three characters and is read left to right.
 These characters are made with small raised dots in two columns similar to a modern domino piece to represent each letter.
 Readers can identify characters with two fingers.
 Reading speed averages one hundred and twenty-five words per minute and can reach two hundred words per minute.

 Braille

 Braille was named after its creator Louis Braille in 1824 in France.
 Braille stabbed himself in the eyes at the age of three with his father's leatherworking tools.
 Braille spent nine years working on a previous system of communication called night writing by Charles Barbier.
 Braille published his book "procedure for writing words, music, and plainsong in dots", in 1829.
 In 1854 France made Braille the "official communication system for blind individuals".
 Valentin Haüy was the first person to put Braille on paper in the form of a book.
-In 1932 Braille became accepted and used in English speaking countries.
+In 1932 Braille became accepted and used in English-speaking countries.
 In 1965 the Nemeth Code of Braille Mathematics and Scientific Notation was created.
 The code was developed to assign symbols to advanced mathematical notations and operations.
 The system has remained the same, only minor adjustments have been made to it since its creation.

 Spoken books

 The spoken book was originally created in the 1930s to provide the blind and visually impaired with a medium to enjoy books.
-In 1932 the American Foundation for the Blind created the first recordings of spoken books on vinyl records.
+In 1932, the American Foundation for the Blind created the first recordings of spoken books on vinyl records.
 In 1935, a British-based foundation, Royal National Institute for the Blind (RNIB), was the first to deliver talking books to the blind on vinyl records.
 Each record contained about thirty minutes of audio on both sides, and the records were played on a gramophone.
 Spoken books changed mediums in the 1960s with the transition from vinyl records to cassette tapes.
 The next progression of spoken books came in the 1980s with the widespread use of compact discs.
 Compact discs reached more people and made it possible to listen to books in the car.
-In 1995 the term audiobook became the industry standard.
+In 1995, the term audiobook became the industry standard.
 Finally, the internet enabled audiobooks to become more accessible and portable.
 Audiobooks could now be played in their entirety instead of being split onto multiple disks.